History and Historic Preservation

 There is no specific rule prohibiting certain types of materials on buildings in the Historic District.
 This applies to siding, doors, windows, fences, or any other structure.

-The Façade Improvement Program is a 50/50 matching grant program administered by the City of St. Charles to encourage the rehabilitation and restoration of downtown building facades.
-Many of the downtown renovation/restoration projects completed over the past 15 years were funded in part by this program.
-Read more »
+The Facade Improvement Program is a reimbursement / matching grant program administered by the City of St. Charles to encourage the rehabilitation and restoration of the exterior of buildings in the downtown area.

 The City's Historic Preservation Ordinance was established to:

 - Foster awareness of the City's unique history embodied in its architecture and historic sites.

 - Protect the character of areas which have significant historic, architectural, or aesthetic features.

 - Protect and increase property value of historic areas and designated sites.

 - Interpret and apply review standards to building permits applications and development projects in the Historic District.

 - Review and recommend to the City Council on designation of new historic districts or landmarks.

 - Inform and educate citizens of the historic and architectural heritage of the City.